revblaze/WiBlaze/README.md

 None as of yet.

 ## Requirements
-Requires iOS 8.0 or later.
+Requires iOS 9.0 or later.
-<i>Please note that the app is being built for iOS 9.</i>
+<i>Please note that the app is being built with Swift 3.</i>

 ## MIT License